sylesh7/Flappybird-react/README.md

 ## Gameplay Instructions

-* Press the **spacebar** to make the bird jump.
 * Avoid hitting the top, bottom, or the pipes.
-* The score increases each time you pass through a pair of pipes.
+* The score increases and you will recieve **coins** for each time you pass through a pair of pipes .
 * The game ends when the bird collides with an obstacle.
+* For

 ---